How To Tell If It's Silverfish In Your Fort Worth Home

 Identification: At about 1 inch long, these roaches are hard to miss when you flick a light on and send them running for the dark crevices of your home.
 They are mostly black with some dark red, and they have a shiny exoskeleton.

 An American cockroach is at home on the damp ground under a pile of brush.
 It prefers to be outdoors.
 But, as you're probably aware, they do make themselves household pests.
 While they are certainly drawn to damp areas, and can live in the sewer system as Oriental cockroaches do, they can tolerate being in man-made structures that have areas of high humidity.
-You'll find these insects living in the voids of your bathroom or in your basement.
+You'll find these insects living in the voids of your bathroom or your basement.

 Identification: At 1 ¼ to 2 ⅛ inches long, these are the largest cockroaches you'll find inside your Dallas home.
 They are a sickly chestnut color and have a yellowish-orange 8 on their back, just below the head.